lemingshen/PolyU-Survival/docs/source/research/reimbursement.rst

 * If you have a paper, poster, demo, or workshop paper accepted, you can apply for **COMP conference grant** to attend the conference.
 If you do not have any accepted work, you can still apply but using our supervisor's own funding to attend the conference.
 * Each student has 25,000 HKD funding for the **COMP conference grant**.
 You can spend at most 20,000 HKD for one reimbursement application.
 * Only after you spend all the **COMP conference grant**, can you use **GS additional top conference grant**, which has 20,000 HKD funding for each student.
 You need to spend the whole 20,000 HKD for one reimbursement application.
 COMP's top conference list can be found `here <https://intranet.comp.polyu.edu.hk/system/files/journalconference/Depn%20conference_20241231.pdf>`_).
 * For one reimbursement application, if your cost estimation exceeds 20,000 HKD, you can try combined reimbursement.
-For example, if your cost estimation is 30,000 HKD, you can apply for 20,000 HKD from **COMP conference grant** and 10,000 HKD from your supervisor's own funding. ("COMP + GS" is not allowed).
+For example, if your cost estimation is 30,000 HKD, you can apply for 20,000 HKD from **COMP conference grant** and 10,000 HKD from the supervisor's own funding. ("COMP + GS" is not allowed).
-* After you spend all the **COMP conference grant** and **GS additional top conference grant**, you can still apply for reimbursement using your supervisor's own funding.
+* After you spend all the **COMP conference grant** and **GS additional top conference grant**, you can still apply for reimbursement using the supervisor's own funding.

 2. Supplementary Material Preparation
 ---------------------------------------------